binarymind/jquery-navigate/README.md

 The goal of the jQuery plugin Navigate is to

-*  Automatically transform regular links into ajax calls (using href, ajax-target, title and ajax-referrer attribute)
+*  Automatically transform regular links into ajax calls (using href, ajax-target, title and ajax-content attribute)
 *  For mobile browsers, avoid showing address bar on link clicks, smoothing the user experience
 *  Enable ajax-onLoad and ajax-onUnload function for each "Page" navigated for having cool transition
 *  Manage atomatically the History with those same onload/onunload function if existing